Automotive Innovation: Litigation Risk Increase?

-Today’s economies are evolving phenomenally, driven by development in diversified sectors, the constant introduction of sustainability policies & innovative technologies, along with the changing consumer preferences around ownership.
+Today’s economies are evolving phenomenally, driven by development in diversified sectors, the constant introduction of sustainability policies & innovative technologies, along the changing consumer preferences around ownership.
 Digitization and Artificial Intelligence have penetrated almost all industries, and automotive will be no exception.

 We’ve observed, and are still witnessing, the explosion of innovation and technological adaptation in the automotive industry.
 There have been huge leaps in technology and usage in electric vehicles (EVs), connected vehicles, and autonomous cars, and the trajectory is still ascending.
 Hence, automakers must be skeptical of potential IP infringements due to their increasing reliance on non-traditional technology suppliers.